-During Dr. Gengania’s time, a staff of four faculty members (Prof. Brigido Corpuz, also the Director of the Office for Grants and Endowments; Ms. Mirela Carlos, Mr. Edgar Macaraeg, former Network Administrator of the university’s Information Office) and a full time science and technology researcher (Mr. Rodel Botio, a chemist and an inventor) supports Director Gengania.
-Eventually, Dr. Gengania was appointed as VP for Planning Research and Extension and Dr. Corpuz was appointed as Director for Research.
+During Dr. Gengania’s time, a staff of four faculty members Prof. Brigido Corpuz, also the Director of the Office for Grants and Endowments; Ms. Mirela Carlos, Mr. Edgar Macaraeg, former Network Administration of the University’s Information Office and a full time science and technology researcher Mr. Rodel Botio, a chemist and an inventor supports Director Gengania.
+Eventually Dr. Gengania was appointed as VP for Planning Research and Extension and Dr. Corpuz was appointed as Director for Research.

 In 2005, Dr. Victoria Gengania applied for a sabbatical leave which was consequently approved.
 When her leave of absence took effect, Dr. Brigido Corpuz was appointed as OIC Vice President for Planning Research and Extension and concurrent research director.

 With the appointment of Dr. Priscilla C. Viuya as new president of the University in April 2006 upon the retirement of Dr. Dolores Matias.
 New appointments were made.

-In June 07, 2006, Dr. Maria Elena D. David, a faculty member from the College of Arts and Social Sciences was appointed as the new Director of the University Research Office.
+In June 07, 2006, Dr. Maria Elena David, a faculty member from the College of Arts and Social Sciences was appointed as the new Director of the University Research Office.
 Sometime during the same year Osel Gihan O. Alamo an administrative aide in a job order status was hired to take charge of the clerical works in the office.
-Following year, two researchers, Xyris Gerard Fernandez and Engr.
+Following year, two researchers, Xyris Gerard A. Fernandez and Engr.
 Bertrand Aldous L. Santillan were hired in a job order status in order to augment the staffing of the office.
 By June 2008 however, Engr.
 Santillan transferred to full-time teaching status while Engr.
 Michael Tomas returned back to the research Office as Faculty Research staff.